byuccl/spydrnet/docs/source/tutorial.rst

     >>> nelist = sdn.Netlist('myNetlist')
     >>> instance = sdn.Instance()

-For full details regarding the initialization of a Netlist obejct, se :ref:`sec:Netlist`
+For full details regarding the initialization of a Netlist obejct, see :ref:`netlist`

 Renaming an objects
 ^^^^^^^^^^^^^^^^^^^